citp/privacy-policy-historical/r/ru/rub/rubyplaza.com.md

 Ruby Lane collects your name, Email address, and other personal information when you:

-  * Sign up for our services such as Ruby Lane Shops or Ruby Lane Global Search Partner
+  * Sign up for our services such as Ruby Lane Shop, or register as a Ruby Lane user
   * Enter giveaways or other promotions sponsored by Ruby Lane and/or our partners
   * Send us Email
   * Purchase or make offers in a Ruby Lane Shop